Navigation Menu

 THE INFANT SCHOOL

-An Infant School serves children from sixteen weeks until they are eighteen months (or potty trained).
-A daily schedule and lesson plans provides continuity.
-Each month the infant curriculum emphasizes a different global culture.
-As the staff learned from Professors Dolman and Delacotto at the University of Illinois that babies could read if the letters of words were written large enough, they incorporated reading into the diaper changing time.
+An Infant School served children from sixteen weeks until eighteen months (or potty trained).
+A daily schedule and lesson plans provided continuity and emphasized a different global culture each month.
+Staff learned from Professors Dolman and Delacotto at the University of Illinois that babies could read if the letters of words and numbers were written large enough.
+So diaper changing time became a great time for introducing words to the infants.

 THE MINI SCHOOL

-Mini School serves children eighteen months until they turn two.
+The Mini School served children eighteen months until they turned two.
 The 1967 Mini School Manual describes the school along with eight weeks of lesson plans.
 A summary of mini-school learnings are shared in this 1973 report, 5th City Preschooling Institute: An Experiment in Early Education..

 Shapes of the imaginal daily time design communicate to the preschoolers their curriculum times, exercise periods (calimaginal), eating and nap times and rituals for opening and closing the day.